magillus/dart_dime/dime/README.md

-Dime is Dart based Dependency Injection framework.
+Dime is Dart based Dependency getion framework.

-Dime allows to create modules and inject based on interfaces, provides way to specify factory methods and tag based same type instances.
+Dime allows to create modules and get based on interfaces, provides way to specify factory methods and tag based same type instances.
 Support for multiple modules and scopes with `Closable` interface to cleanup resources.

 Get it from pub page: [Pub dime page](https://pub.dartlang.org/packages/dime)